2010 FIA WTCC Race of Brazil: Testing and free practice

-BMW Team RBM driver Farfus was fastest in Friday's test session with Chevrolet driver Alain Menu second and Farfus' team mate Priaulx third.
-Tarquini was the fastest SR–Sport driver in sixth, his team mate Jordi Gené stopped early on with steering problems.
+BMW Team RBM driver Farfus was fastest in Friday's test session with Chevrolet driver Alain Menu second and Farfus' teammate Priaulx third.
+Tarquini was the fastest SR–Sport driver in sixth, his teammate Jordi Gené stopped early on with steering problems.

 BMW stayed on top in free practice one on Saturday morning, with 1–2 with Farfus first and Priaulx second.
 Huff was the fastest Chevrolet while newcomer and privateer Norbert Michelisz was the lead SEAT.
 The session was stopped early when Vaulkhard brought out the red flags with three minutes remaining.

 SR–Sport and Tarquini was quickest in free practice two, less than five hundredths of a second ahead of Farfus.
 Priaulx was third and Muller was fourth in the fastest of the Chevrolets.
 The leading independent was Franz Engstler while Vaulkhard took to the track near the end of the session after repairs to his car following his practice one crash.